-Northern Health, in collaboration with other British Columbia health authorities, will utilize the Provincial Privileging Dictionaries when reviewing each member's training, experience, qualifications, and currency prior to granting the member core and non-core privileges to practice in NH facilities.
+Northern Health, in collaboration with other British Columbia health authorities, will use the provincial privileging dictionaries developed through the BCMQI, when reviewing each member's training, experience, qualifications, and currency before granting the member core and non-core privileges to practice in NH facilities.

-- 2.2.1 Physicians, dentists and midwives who are being, or have been appointed to the medical staff, or allied health care practitioners who are applying for, or have been granted a permit to render care in an NH facility, may apply for privileges.
+- 2.2.1 Physicians, nurse practitioners, dentists and midwives who are being, or have been appointed to the medical staff, or allied health care practitioners who are applying for or have been granted a permit to render care in an NH facility, may apply for privileges.
 All privileges require documentation of training, experience, and qualifications of the member or health care practitioner requesting such privileges.
-Privileges will be granted pursuant to the Provincial Privileging Dictionaries and may be core or non-core. - 2.2.2 Certain privileges may be defined in the Provincial Privileging Dictionaries as core privileges and may be automatically granted to all members within the defined specialty, unless the individual chooses not to apply for those privileges. - 2.2.3 The granting of privileges to a member is dependent on NH service needs, the existing service delivery model within NH, and the ability of NH to provide adequate resources and staff to support such privileges. - 2.2.4 Non-core privileges are those privileges for which additional training is required as defined by the Provincial Privileging Dictionaries. - 2.2.5 Privileges are granted by the NH Board upon the recommendation of NH MAC in consultation with the department Head or the Chief or Deputy Chief of Staff. - 2.2.6 A member's request for additional or new core or non-core privileges requires an individual application process with documentation to support that application submitted to the NH Credentials Committee.
+Privileges will be granted pursuant to the provincial privileging dictionaries and may be core or non- core. - 2.2.2 Certain privileges may be defined in the provincial privileging dictionaries as core privileges and may be automatically granted to all members within the defined specialty, unless the individual chooses not to apply for those privileges. - 2.2.3 The granting of privileges to a member is dependent on NH service needs, the existing service delivery model within NH, and the ability of NH to provide adequate resources and staff to support such privileges.
+For the most part privileges are facility based, and therefore the facility must be able to support such privileges. - 2.2.4 Non-core privileges are those privileges for which additional training is required as defined by the provincial privileging dictionaries.

-- 2.2.7 Privileges may be granted to a member on the basis of adequate documentation provided by another British Columbia health authority or facility where that physician has obtained such privileges. - 2.2.8 Where specific individual core or non-core privileges have been granted to a member, the NH Board, in consultation with medical leadership will define and monitor the member's currency requirements for maintaining these privileges as defined in NH Board policy consistent with the Provincial Privileging Dictionaries.
+- 2.2.5 Privileges are granted by the NH Board upon the recommendation of NH MAC in consultation with the Medical Director, department Head or the Chief or Deputy Chief of Staff. - 2.2.6 A member's request for additional or new core or non-core privileges requires an individual application process with documentation to support that application submitted to the NH Credentials Committee. - 2.2.7 Privileges may be granted to a member on the basis of adequate documentation provided by another British Columbia health authority or facility where that health care provider has obtained such privileges. - 2.2.8 Where specific individual core or non-core privileges have been granted to a member, the NH Board, in consultation with NH medical leadership will define and monitor the member's current experience for maintaining these privileges consistent with the provincial privileging dictionaries.